mautic/user-documentation/docs/marketplace/marketplace.rst

   :width: 800
   :alt: Screenshot of switch enable Composer

-Once configured, you can search the marketplace using the filter, and install Plugins by selecting the option from the dropdown.
+Once configured, you can search the Marketplace using the filter, and install Plugins by selecting the option from the dropdown.

 .. image:: images/composer-enabled.png
   :width: 800
   :alt: Screenshot of Composer enabled

-If you haven’t correctly set the Composer setting, Mautic displays a warning that the Mautic Marketplace is available in read-only mode, with a link which explains how to transition to a :doc:`Composer-managed</getting_started/switching_composer>` installation.
+If you haven't correctly set the Composer setting, Mautic displays a warning that the Mautic Marketplace is available in read-only mode, with a link which explains how to transition to a :doc:`Composer-managed</getting_started/switching_composer>` installation.

 .. image:: images/need-to-enable-composer.png
   :width: 800